huguesrichard/Allopipe/README.md

 # AlloPipe

-The AlloPipe tool is a computational workflow imputing directional amino acid mismatches then related minor histocompatibility antigens candidate from human genomic datasets.
+The AlloPipe tool is a computational workflow which imputes (i) directional amino acid mismatches between two genomic samples and (ii) their related minor histocompatibility antigens from human genomic datasets.

 ---